amfrancette/Intron_Enrichment_Score/README.md

 These scripts first calculate the average coverage over exon and intron regions using the multiBigwigSummary command from deeptools.

-Then, after import to R, coverage over multiple exons are averaged to get a single exonic read depth (reapeted for introns).
+Then, after import to R, coverage over multiple exons are averaged to get a single exonic read depth (repeated for introns).
 ![Calculation of Exonic Coverage](READMEimgs/CalculatingExonicCoverage.png)

 Finally, IES is calculated as the ratio of average intronic coverage to average exonic coverage